kubernetes/utils/trace/README.md

 ### Using context.Context to nest traces

 `context.Context` can be used to manage nested traces.
-Create traces by calling `trace.GetTraceFromContext(ctx).Nest`.
+Create traces by calling `trace.FromContext(ctx).Nest`.
 This is safe even if there is no parent trace already in the context because `(*(Trace)nil).Nest()` returns a top level trace.